-To begin, a wealthy individual follows most of the principles we have described in our beginners guide to personal finance.
+To begin, a wealthy individual follows most of the principles in this beginner’s guide to personal finance.

-If you are thinking, “well, what about all the billionaires with private jets, mansions and crazy lifestyles?!?!”, the fact is that they are outliers.
-There are less than 600 billionaires in the entire country, and nearly 330,000,000 residents in the US.
-That’s right, there are less billionaires in the US than the number of people you are friends with on Facebook or went to high school with.
+You might be thinking, “well, what about all the billionaires with private jets, mansions, and crazy lifestyles?!”
+The fact is that they are outliers.
+There are less than 600 billionaires in the entire country and nearly 330,000,000 residents in the U.S.

 What Does Being Rich Mean?

-Being rich simply means having a high income.
+Being rich simply means having a high income without corresponding assets.

-Instead of investing all of that money, they buy expensive cars and jewelry (they often need to use loans).
+Instead of investing all of that capital, they buy expensive cars and jewelry (they often need to use loans).

 For that reason, it doesn’t matter if you are making $250,000 per year if you are spending $225,000.

-You’d be better off only making $80,000 and saving half of it!
+You’d be better off only making an income of $80,000 and saving half of it!